VeronicaLourens/vero-perfume/TESTING.md

 ## Automated Testing

 I have conducted and ran 11 automated testing for the project with the OK result.
+In my Gitpod workspace using command ```python manage.py test```.

 ![Automated testing](https://github.com/VeronicaLourens/vero-perfume/blob/main/media/auto-test.png)